 Shandaken Projects' print studio offers training Risography, silkscreen, and relief printing to young artists through a partnership with New York City's Department of Youth and Community Development.

-In summer 2022 and winter 2022-23, Shandaken Projects welcomed teenagers from New York City public schools for its Printmaking and Social Justice Summer Intensive.
+In summer 2023, Shandaken Projects welcomed teenagers from New York City public schools for its Printmaking and Social Justice Summer Intensive.
 Up to 12 teens enrolled in NYC’s Summer Youth Employment Program attended this course.
 Led by a dedicated artist-educator, the teens researched the print media strategies of American social justice movements from the 1950s through today; learned about the intersections of art and social justice, and received instruction in advanced printmaking techniques including Risography and silkscreen.
 The course culminated in a presentation of the students' own artistic work in an exhibition open to the public.

 Shandaken's print studio opened in July 2021 with a collaborative educational initiative produced in partnership with Hunter College MFA.